The Maine Coon and the Norwegian Forest Cat are often seen as similar, but is a Maine Coon bigger than a Norwegian Forest Cat?

 These cats are also known for being quite chatty, and some can be a bit loud.

-Watch the video below, to listen to our male Maine Coon cat ‘Pippin’ chatting away:
+Watch our video from the Maine Coon Central Youtube channel, to listen to our male Maine Coon cat ‘Pippin’ chatting away.

 Maine Coons and Norwegian Forest Cats are both notorious for their love of climbing.